Calcaneal Apophysitis (Sever's Disease): causes, symptoms and treatments

 Orthotic inserts

-These are custom-fitted padded shoe inserts that alleviate pressure from the heel, distributing it over a larger area of the foot.
-This can relieve the strain on your child’s heel, reducing pain and giving your child’s foot a better chance to heal.
+These custom-fitted padded shoe inserts alleviate pressure from the heel, distributing it over a larger area of the foot.
+This can relieve the strain on your child's heel, reducing pain and giving your child's foot a better chance to heal.
 Additionally, heel cups can protect the heel and provide padding and shock absorption.

 Immobilization